r3mko/ZMPT101B/README.md

 float getVoltageAC(uint16_t frequency )
 ```

 This method allows you to measure AC voltage.
 Frequency is measured in Hz.
 By default frequency is set to 50 Hz.
-Method use the Root Mean Square technique for the measurement.
-The measurement itself takes time of one full period (1second / frequency).
-RMS method allow us to measure complex signals different from the perfect sine wave.
+We use the Root Mean Square technique for the measurements.
+The measurement itself takes time of one full period (1 second / frequency).
+The RMS calculation allows us to measure more complex signals that are different from the perfect sine wave.

 ### **calibrate()**